Cepr0/sb-generic-strategy-resolver/readme.md

 }
 ```

-See a usage example of `GenericStrategyResolver` in the package [demo][2] - it's a simple
+See the usage example of `GenericStrategyResolver` in the package [demo][2] - it's a simple
-REST service that takes POST requests with a different data and produce the different responses
+REST service that takes POST requests with a different data and produces the different responses
 and logging depends on the input data.
-Requests examples you can find in the [demo.http][3]
+Requests examples can be found in the [demo.http][3]
-(and run they right there, if you are using Intellij IDEA).
+(you can run they right there, if you are using Intellij IDEA).

 [1]: https://en.wikipedia.org/wiki/Strategy_pattern
 [2]: src/main/java/io/github/cepr0/demo